 Restorative Dentistry in Gaithersburg, MD

-A dental bridge is a dental restoration that can replace one to four consecutive missing teeth.
+A dental bridge is a dental restoration that can replace anywhere from one to four consecutive missing teeth.
 Dental bridges “bridge the gap” left by missing teeth.
-While traditional bridges need the support of natural teeth, implant-secured dentures replace teeth at the root.
+While traditional bridges need the support of natural teeth to secured the restoration, implant-secured bridges replace teeth at the root.

 Dental crowns act like caps to fully cover single teeth.
 Crowns can cap off dental implants, protect worn or damaged teeth, and strengthen teeth after root canal treatment.
-We use dental crowns made of porcelain ceramic which blends in with natural enamel.
+We use dental crowns made of porcelain ceramic which is matched to be the same color as the patients natural enamel.

 Dentures and Partials